 Susan Athey (Stanford GSB), The Economics of Technology Professor at the Stanford University Graduate School of Business.
 Her current research focuses on the design of auction-based marketplaces and the economics of the internet, primarily on online advertising and the economics of the news media.

 Chris Blattman (Chicago Harris), Ramalee E. Pearson Professor of Global Conflict Studies at the University of Chicago.
-His research examines that causes of conflict, crime, and poverty in developing countries.
+His research examines the causes of conflict, crime, and poverty in developing countries.

 Nick Bloom (Stanford), William Eberle Professor of Economics at Stanford University.
 His research focuses on management practices and the macroeconomic implications of uncertainty.

-Olivier Deschenes (UC Santa Barbara), Proferssor of Economics at the University of California at Santa Barbara.
+Olivier Deschenes (UC Santa Barbara), Professor of Economics at the University of California at Santa Barbara.
 His research in the area of environmental economics examines the effects of climate change.